Using the Five Gift Rule To Give Everyone a Magical Christmas

 The Bonus Round

 There are far too many types of gifts to include them all in a five gift rule.
-The fifth ideas is a free-for all bonus gift, but there are a few options you can use.
+The fifth idea is a free-for-all bonus gift, but we’ve narrowed it down to the best four options.

 Consider making the fifth (or sixth, or seventh!) gift: